FlipsideCrypto/fsc-evm/models/doc_descriptions/core/contracts.md

 {% docs evm_token_convention %}

-The token standard utilized by this contract.
+The token standard implemented by the contract (e.g. ERC20, ERC721, ERC1155).

 {% enddocs %}

 {% docs evm_decimals %}

-The decimals for the token contract.
+The number of decimal places used by the token contract for representing token amounts

 {% enddocs %}